JDongian/python-jamo/README.rst

 Documentation
 -------------

-Documentation is available at ReadTheDocs in `English`_ and `Korean`_.
-Korean documentation is a work in progress!
+Documentation is available at ReadTheDocs in `English`_.

 Contributing